 The “#ACCELERATE MANIFESTO for an Accelerationist Politics” portraits a dramatic scenario of the current crisis.
 Williams and Srnicek (2013) argues that future has been canceled and the world as we know will collapse in breakdown of the planetary climatic system: “Terminal resource depletion, especially in water and energy reserves, offers the prospect of mass starvation, collapsing economic paradigms, and new hot and cold wars” (para 2).

-Any progress made within capitalism will be constrained by the framework of surplus value, resulting in simplifications of reality to mere statistical measures that are feed back as strategy for economic growth.
-What Williams and Srnicek are arguing is that as neoliberalism progress, any form of cognitive inventiveness is capture to be use to reduce costs of productions and increase profit, only to be discarded after.
-Thus, for Williams and Snick capitalism cannot be identified as the agent of true acceleration, as much as an agent of speed: pushing and constraining the limits of inequality instead of disrupt it.
+Any progress made within capitalism will be constrained by the framework of surplus value, resulting in simplifications of reality to mere statistical measures that are feedback as a strategy for economic growth.
+What Williams and Srnicek are arguing is that as neoliberalism progress, any form of cognitive inventiveness is capture to be used to reduce costs of productions and increase profit, only to be discarded after.
+Thus, for Williams and Snick capitalism cannot be identified as the agent of true acceleration, as much as an agent of speed: pushing and constraining the limits of inequality instead of disrupting it.

 For Williams and Srnicek (2013) the problem with current state of capitalism is that it constrains the productive forces of technology, or at least, direct them towards needlessly narrow ends (e.g., copyright and patent systems).
 Thus, instead of disruptive inventions and revolutionary technology, “we exist in a time where the only thing which develops is marginally better consumer gadgetry.
 Relentless iterations of the same basic product sustain marginal consumer demand at the expense of human acceleration” (para 16).

-Ultimately, Williams and Srnicek (2013) suggest that the left should goes beyond direct action and create dynamic strategies that adapts according to the context.
+Ultimately, Williams and Srnicek (2013) suggest that the left should go beyond direct action and create dynamic strategies that adapt according to the context.
 For them, “the habitual tactics of marching, holding signs, and establishing temporary autonomous zones risk becoming comforting substitutes for effective success” (para 26), simply because the other side will quickly adapt to it.
-While this is a useful strategy, Williams and Srnicek blames the overwhelming focus on democracy- as-process.
+While this is a useful strategy, Williams and Srnicek blame the overwhelming focus on democracy- as-process.
 In their view, open, inclusiveness, and horizontal organization are ineffective; “secrecy, verticality, and exclusion all have their place as well in effective political action (though not, of course, an exclusive one)” (para 27).
-The logic is that the definition of democracy should includes its goals — collective self-mastery — together with is its means — voting, discussion, and assembly.
+The logic is that the definition of democracy should include its goals — collective self-mastery — together with is its means — voting, discussion, and assembly.